xebialabs/devops-as-code-workshop/README.md

 * How to install the XL CLI
 * How to import and deploy a Docker application with XL Deploy
 * How to import and run a pipeline with XL Release
-* How to export XL YAML files to learn about the syntax
+* How to generate XL YAML files to learn about the syntax

 ## Prerequisites